Acorns and Stash are micro-investment apps that make investing easy for everyone.

 Stash offers investment recommendations but leaves the investing part entirely up to you.

-Your portfolio can be designed based on investment themes, which are created with various exchange-traded funds (ETFs).
+Your investment account portfolio can be designed based on investment themes, which are created with various exchange-traded funds (ETFs).

 These ETFs are set in asset allocations that agree with your chosen theme.